AudiovisualMetadataPlatform/hpc_batch/README.md

 ````

 and upon completion would create a result file in
-/tmp/my_container.finished and place the two output files in
+thing.job.finished and place the two output files in
 /tmp/foo.txt and /tmp/foo.json.